dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ### AWS CLI

 There are 2 types to access aws via CLI.
-One is installing the aws CLi from you terminal and after providing the secret key and secret access key and the region where you will call the api.
+One is installing the aws CLI from you terminal and after providing the secret key and secret access key and the region where you will call the api.

 Another way is to use cloudshell from your the aws console.
-Note that not all the region are available for this functionality.
-Please check the icon close to the name of you IAM User.
+Note that not all the regions are available for this functionality.
+Please check the icon close to the name of your IAM User.

 ![Cloudshell Example](https://media.amazonwebservices.com/blog/2020/cs_open_3.png)